 - Give the food service manager an opportunity to discuss the challenges he/she is facing before discussing possible solutions and ideas.

-USDA’s Team Up for Child Nutrition resources page provides training resources for the food service team.
+USDA’s Team Nutrition Schools resources page provides training resources for the food service team.